Garen Build Guide by Alekra

 The vast majority of the games, Resolve will be your best choice for your second path.
 Some people may choose Sorcery with Transcendence and Gathering Storm, although a more defensive option makes you more reliable i believe.

-I choose Demolish when I feel like I can safely splitpush and when there is no single enemy that can prevent me from doing that.
+In the first row, I choose Demolish when I feel like I can safely splitpush and when there is no single enemy that can prevent me from doing that.

 I also choose it when think that I can defenitely win my lane as it becomes really valueable for getting early tower plates while the enemy has to either recall or respawn.
+The other runes in this row are useless on Garen.

 I the second row I take either Second Wind against tanks/ranged and poke like Malphite, Vladimir and Teemo, or Bone Plating against all-in champions like Renekton, Camille and Irelia.

 last but not least: In the third row only Overgrowth is really viable.
 I do believe Legend: Tenacity and your W give you enough Tenacity so you don't have to take Unflinching.
 I generally take this rune in combination with Second Wind or Bone Plating when i feel like I will need the additional health to survive.
+Especially when the enemy has alot of flat damage and no %-health-damage, 200-300 extra HP in the lategame can really make a difference.

 Mix these up depending on your matchup and Im sure you'll be fine.